null2264/mc-runtime-test/README.md

 > [!NOTE]
 > This is **not an official Minecraft product**.
 It is **not approved by or associated with Mojang or Microsoft**.

+> [!WARNING]
+> This is a fork of MC-Runtime-Test by 3arthqu4ke.

 ---

 MC-Runtime-Test enables you to run the Minecraft client within your CI/CD pipelines, simplifying the testing of runtime bugs in Minecraft mods.
 Manual testing for different Minecraft versions and modloaders can be time-consuming, especially when bugs occur only in runtime environments launched via a Minecraft launcher.
 This project helps streamline that process by automating the client launch and basic test execution.

+## Fork Features
+- Remove LWJGL entirely
+- Support newer version of Minecraft⚠️

+*⚠️ As of the time of writing, the original project only support 1.21.5 due to LWJGL support.*

 ## Features
 - Utilizes [HeadlessMC](https://github.com/3arthqu4ke/headlessmc) for headless Minecraft launches.